ansys/pygranta/doc/source/getting_started.rst

 ===============

 The ``pygranta`` metapackage guarantees mutual compatibility between all PyGranta packages.
-The packages referenced by a ``pygranta`` metapackage version are certified to be compatibile with each other and with the corresponding Granta MI version.
+The packages referenced by a ``pygranta`` metapackage version are certified to be compatible with each other and with the corresponding Granta MI version.

 .. note::